Nurses Revision

 Mental Health

-MENTAL HEALTH Mental health is a state of balance between the individual and the surrounding world.
+Introduction to Mental Health & Symptomatology Introduction to Mental Health Mental health is a state of balance between the individual and the surrounding world.
 Mental health is a state of harmony between oneself and others.
-Mental health is a co-existence between the realities of the self and that of other people and that of the environment.
-HEALTH; it is a state of well…
+Mental health is a co-existence between the realities of the self and that of other people and that of the…

 • Normal Midwifery Questions and answers